 So much of my work with women is essentially around this.
 It sounds esoteric, but once you get it, it makes such a difference at so many levels.

 I want to stress that I am NOT talking about women being soft and weak and pathetic.
-That people think that’s what I’m talking about is just proof that our society devalues the feminine.
+That some people might think that’s what I’m talking about is just proof that our society devalues the feminine.
 It is strong to be soft.
 We need more of the feminine in this society.
-We need women to embrace their essential selves.
+I cannot stress enough that both men and women need to embrace their feminine essence.

 Then, with this internal balance, fully empowered, there is no limitation in how you express yourself as an indivdidual woman.

 Do my online course for women to become a whole, empowered woman: